-Each recipient will receive a grant of $1,000 to be used to either improve their leadership skills, improve their organization, or benefit the community.
+Each recipient will receive an award of $1,000 to be used to improve their leadership skills to benefit their organization or the community.
 Each will receive a copy of the book, The Leadership Challenge, by Kouzes and Posner, which outlines The Five Practices of Exemplary Leadership® Model.

-Recipients will meet three times during the award year to discuss their use of the grant award, discuss community leadership challenges they are facing, and to share thoughts about being a better leader.
+Recipients will meet three times during the award year to discuss their use of the award funds, discuss community leadership challenges they are facing, and to share thoughts about being a better leader.
 The meetings will be facilitated by Glasser/Schoenbaum, with invited guests who will provide guidance and mentorship.

 At the end of their award year, recipients will take part in a brief video presentation for the next annual Collaboration Celebration.